 I’ve been writing about Parental Alienation Syndrome – something that goes hand in hand with international children abductions – from the beginning.
-When my children where taken to Poland in 1998 for Christmas Holidays, I had had no idea that such a devious thing could exist.
+When my children were taken to Poland in 1998 for Christmas Holidays, I had had no idea that such a devious thing could exist.
 A mental abuse inflicted by the mother of her own child in order to “win” with me was impossible to understand.
-She, a teacher, used as a weapon in her war with me, her 2 and 3 year old own children.
+She, a teacher, used as a weapon in her war with me, her 2 and 3-year-old own children.

 There are plenty of books written on the subject, but the were no testimonials available for others to see.
-Thank God for Youtube and the democratisation of the media.
-No main stream media, usually with a political agenda, is needed to present a story of abuse.
-Unfortunately, as the statistics show, the abuse of Parental Alienation Syndrome cones mainly from mothers.
-Persons in everybody’s life that are associated only with love.
+Thank God for Youtube and the democratization of the media.
+No mainstream media, usually with a political agenda, is needed to present a story of abuse.
+Unfortunately, as the statistics show, the abuse of Parental Alienation Syndrome comes mainly from mothers.
+Persons that are associated only with love in everybody’s life.
 There are many examples that this stereotype is far from the truth.

-The story of Ryan Thomas is not about international abduction, but the mental abuse is the guy, is VERY real, and close to experiences that I and my both abducted children experienced.
+The story of Ryan Thomas is not about international abduction, but the mental abuse of the guy is VERY real and close to experiences that I and my both abducted children experienced.
 It took Ryan over three decades to come to the terms, and rebuild his relationship with his dad.
-My Amelia and Daniel, even though they are already in collage age, are still not willing to face the truth, and begin to ask basic questions about their story.
+My Amelia and Daniel, even though they are already in college age, are still not willing to face the truth, and begin to ask basic questions about their story.
 They still prefer ignorance from taking the responsibility for their own lives.
 Continue reading “Testimonial of a grown up child affected by abuse of PAS- the story of Ryan Thomas”

 As Eileen Clark finally had to face the music in US, the federal prosecutors decided to go easy on parental abductor.
 They let her plea guilty and …. sent her home, as if nothing of last 20 years actions had no meaning.
 Disgusting.

-A peace of good news that happened 3 months ago, that I missed – an article from July of this year, about a mother who finally is facing justice in America for act of parental abduction.
-It is another followup post to a story that I have already wrote about in the past.
+A piece of good news that happened 3 months ago, that I missed – an article from July of this year, about a mother who finally is facing justice in America for the act of parental abduction.
+It is another followup post to a story that I have already written about in the past.

-Finally, Eileen Clark, the kidnapper of her own children, who was on the run for 20 was extradited to US and is facing the musing in American Court in Albuquerque, where she faced federal charges related to international child abduction.
-She was handed over to US marshals at the Heathrow Airport on July 3rd, and immediately flowed to US for prosecution.
+Finally, Eileen Clark, the kidnapper of her own children, who was on the run for 20 was extradited to the US and is facing the musing in American Court in Albuquerque, where she faced federal charges related to international child abduction.
+She was handed over to US marshals at the Heathrow Airport on July 3rd and immediately flowed to the US for prosecution.

 The story of Joshua Izzard is typical: as he traveled to Rome, his Russian wife decided to “return” to her homeland.
 Besides two suitcases, she took their daughter, the “burgeoning chip” in the war with her husband.